JamesnetGroup/riotslider/README.md

-## Implementing a Riot Style Thumb
+## 20.Implementing a Riot Style Thumb

 It's time to use the prepared Geometry and design elements to create a proper League of Legends style Thumb control.